se-edu/learningresources/contents/projectManagement/testDrivenDevelopment.md

 Steps 1-5 outline one **iteration** of the TDD cycle.
 In practice, several such iterations are required - sometimes even to get the same test or portion of the test to pass.

-Figure 1 below shows the general TDD (or DTDD, whichever you prefer) cycle.
+Figure 1 below shows the general TDD cycle.

 <center>
 <pic src="images/tddSteps.jpg" alt="tddSteps" height="420">